Skip to main content

 To remove a secret run

-goldsky compose secrete delete MY_PRIVATE_KEY
+goldsky compose secret delete MY_PRIVATE_KEY

 name: "my_app"